Mendel Development Tool (mdt)

 So you only need to install the mdt

-client on your host computer.
+client on your host computer (Linux, macOS, or Windows 10).

-pip3 install --user mendel-development-tool
+python3 -m pip install --user mendel-development-tool

 Connect to a board's shell

-Then if you have just one device, run this command:
+If you have just one device, run this command:

 mdt shell